Sid-tyagi-ar/ASL/README.md

 # Model-Setting :-

 1. Video-swin-transformer tiny pretrained on kinetics-400 dataset and fine-tuned on 30 epochs.
-2. AdamW optimiser and cosineannealinglr, linearlr for regulizer
+2. AdamW optimiser and cosineannealinglr, linearlr for regularizer

 # Notes :-
 Used MMAction2([https://github.com/open-mmlab/mmaction2](url)) for getting pretrained video-swin-transformer and finetuning purpose